 In the above table state bank is performing the function of originator.
 Bank A, Bank B, Bank C is performing the function of special purpose vehicle.
 This function is known as pooling function.
 Institutional buyers are getting marketable securities.
 Thus, they are also known as qualified institutional buyers.

 Friends, it is also necessary to understand the process of debt securitization.
 So let us have a look on this process:

-- First of all we need to bifurcate the loans into a homogeneous pool, which is, bringing like kind of loans together.
+- First of all, we need to bifurcate the loans into a homogeneous pool, which is, bringing like kind of loans together.

 - Which factors to consider for determining similarity between loans is always a question.
-However, the pool basis may be rate of interest, degree of risk, maturity pattern, etc.
+However, the pool basis may be a rate of interest, degree of risk, maturity pattern, etc.